 If your kitchen has an island, make sure your kitchen lighting design sheds some task lighting on it.
 This is often achieved through pendant lights, which hang straight down from the ceiling and shine a light directly on the island's surface.
 Pendant lights come in a wide variety of styles and can double as ambient lighting.
 Suspension lights also look great above an island, function well in that position and come in a wide variety of designs and colors.

-The Finishing Touch: Accent Lighting
+3. Put Finishing Touches with Accent Lighting

 Whether you do the work yourself or live through a professional job that renders your kitchen useless for a few days or weeks, kitchen remodels aren't for the faint of heart.
 When the work is finished, accent lighting helps you show off the work you have done and creates a cozy feel.
 Accent lighting is often provided via track lighting, which allows you to shine a light directly onto a favorite piece of art or an intricate backsplash design you had installed over your stove.